jazzband/django-admin-sortable/README.md

 which can make them difficult to sort.
 If you anticipate the height of a stacked inline is going to be very tall, I would suggest using TabularStackedInline instead.

+### Known Issue(s)
+Because of the way inline models are added to their parent model in the change form, it is not currently possible to have sortable inline models whose parent does not inhert from `Sortable`, without adding the necessary JavaScript and CSS files to the change form manually.

+Example:

+    class GalleryImageInline(SortableTabularInline):
+        model = GalleryImage  # inherits from Sortable

+    class GalleryAlbumAdmin  # GalleryAlbum does not inherit Sortable class Media:
+            js = (
+                    '//ajax.googleapis.com/ajax/libs/jquery/1.9.1/jquery.min.js',
+                    '//ajax.googleapis.com/ajax/libs/jqueryui/1.10.2/jquery-ui.min.js',
+                    # 'adminsortable/js/admin.sortable.stacked.inlines.js',
+                    'adminsortable/js/admin.sortable.tabular.inlines.js',
+                )
+            css = {
+                'screen': ('adminsortable/css/admin.sortable.inline.css'),
+            }

 ### Rationale